Testing Configuration

 |---|---|---|

-default_threshold | number | Default threshold used by assertions when they do not define one |
+default_threshold | number | Default threshold used when an assertion does not set its own threshold |

-suites | array | Test suite definitions |
+suites | array | Inline suite definitions |

 Test suite fields